plumvillage/newsletter/src/en/articles/sr-trang-bo-de--advent-preserving-a-beautiful-tradition.md

 Following suit, I joined my palms, introduced my name and spoke out the wish in my heart:

-> “I wish for those who are displaced to be able to return home and enjoy moments of happiness just like our's now.”
+> “I wish for those who are displaced to be able to return home and enjoy moments of happiness just like our’s now.”

 After some moments of silence, the brothers and sisters began to recount joyful memories of Christmas.
 Almost everyone had more or less memories related to a character called “Father Christmas.”
 Listening is a chance for me to see more clearly the face of my siblings and to know a little more about those I rarely speak with.
 Living in a large sangha, connection is often no more than stopping to join palms in greeting, smile, and then pass by.
 Most opportunities for communication and interactions are through a bridge called *work*.
 Even with the elder and younger sisters I am living with, sometimes I am surprised to realize that I have never really looked carefully at them or been truly present for them.
 I am merely recognizing and distinguishing my sisters by their names.